openstack/swift/doc/source/admin/objectstorage-components.rst

 Rings
 -----

-A ring represents a mapping between the names of entities stored on disks and their physical locations.
+A ring represents a mapping between the names of entities stored in the cluster and their physical locations on disks.
 There are separate rings for accounts, containers, and objects.
-When other components need to perform any operation on an object, container, or account, they need to interact with the appropriate ring to determine their location in the cluster.
+When components of the system need to perform an operation on an object, container, or account, they need to interact with the corresponding ring to determine the appropriate location in the cluster.

 The ring maintains this mapping using zones, devices, partitions, and replicas.
 Each partition in the ring is replicated, by default, three times across the cluster, and partition locations are stored in the mapping maintained by the ring.
-The ring is also responsible for determining which devices are used for handoff in failure scenarios.
+The ring is also responsible for determining which devices are used as handoffs in failure scenarios.

 Data can be isolated into zones in the ring.
-Each partition replica is guaranteed to reside in a different zone.
+Each partition replica will try to reside in a different zone.
 A zone could represent a drive, a server, a cabinet, a switch, or even a data center.

-The partitions of the ring are equally divided among all of the devices in the Object Storage installation.
+The partitions of the ring are distributed among all of the devices in the Object Storage installation.
 When partitions need to be moved around (for example, if a device is added to the cluster), the ring ensures that a minimum number of partitions are moved at a time, and